Tomás Peña: Congratulations on forty distinguished years in the music business and the release of SPIRIT WARRIOR!

-MCCOY (for Mc Coy Tyner) – I have always loved McCoy Tyner’s piano playing.
-A bass and piano vamp reminds me of McCoy.
+MCCOY (for McCoy Tyner) – I have always loved McCoy Tyner’s piano playing.
+The bass and piano vamp reminds me of McCoy.

-You composed the tune for your wife, Lina, as a Valentine’s Day gift.
+TP: You composed the tune for your wife, Lina, as a Valentine’s Day gift.

 ROLLER COASTER is a Blues with Bomba Holandé as the base.

-KEREPAKUPAI VENA’ is the indigenous name of Salto Angel.
+KEREPAKUPAI VENA is the original name of Salto Angel.
 I wanted to finish the recording with mother earth talking to us.
 Here is the landscape of Kerepakupai Vena’.
 Despedida fades into Kerepakupai Vena’ leaving city dwellers behind.
-The main actors in this piece are the Waterfall, Forest and the creatures that live in it.
+The main actors in this piece are the Waterfall, Forest, and the creatures that live in it.
 That low sound you hear is the heart of the dragon that has fallen in the middle of the forest and is slowly dying.
 Those are his final breaths.
 On top of the waterfall is the Arch Angel Gabriel playing his horn in triumph over good and evil.
 At the end is the Shaman singing the song for the Cascade or Waterfall (Canto de Cascada).

-We have been making music for about thirty-one years.
+PV: We have been making music for about thirty-one years.
 My first band, Papo Vázquez Bomba Jazz, was created in 1984 in Puerto Rico.
-My second band recorded on Breakout (1991), I guess I was still using the Bomba Jazz name for that Band.
-The first time I used the name Pirates Troubadours was on my second and third CDs titled At the Point Vol.1 & 2 (1999).
-Then came Carnival in San Juan (2002), From The Badlands (2005) and the Grammy Nominated CD Marooned/Aislado(2007), followed by Oasis (2012).
+I recorded my second band on Breakout (1991).
+I guess I was still using the Bomba Jazz name for that band.
+The first time I used Pirates Troubadourswas was on my second and third CDs titled At the Point Vol.1 & 2.
+(1999).
+Then came Carnival in San Juan (2002), From The Badlands (2005), and the Grammy Nominated CD Marooned/Aislado(2007), followed by Oasis (2012).
 As you can see, the bands run the gamut, from small band Afro-Caribbean Jazz Groups to my Mighty Pirate Afro Puerto Rican Jazz and a 17-piece Orchestra and Dance Band.
 What’s not on the list is my Oasis Project, created in 2010, which earned an NEA Latino Master Award.
 My suite, Sube El Rio/ River Rising, which was also commissioned by the Bronx River Arts Center was never recorded.